Diseases

 • Pathogen

-RVFV is a member of the family Bunyaviridae, genus Phlebovirus.
+RVFV is a member of the family Phenuiviridae, genus Phlebovirus.
 The virus comprises a three-segmented negative-strand RNA genome.
-Progress in molecular biology of RVFV has been made during the last decades.
-Like other bunyaviruses, RVFV produces non-structural proteins: NSs, NSm and P78.
-The role of the NSs nuclear protein is best characterized.
-NSs is a major virulence factor that suppress host general transcription counteracting both the antiviral interferon (IFN)-β response and the double-stranded RNA (dsRNA)-dependent protein kinase (PKR) activity (reviewed in [1]).
+Great progress in the molecular biology of RVFV has been made during the last decades.
+Like other bunyaviruses, RVFV encodes non-structural proteins: NSs, NSm and P78 (Gn-NSm).
+NSs is a major virulence factor that suppresses host general transcription counteracting both the antiviral interferon (IFN)-β response and the double-stranded RNA (dsRNA)-dependent protein kinase (PKR) activity.

 • Variability of the disease

 All isolates belong to a single serotype.
-Isolates can be classified into 7 genetic lineages.
-A re-assortant strain has been described in the last 2010 South African outbreak [2].
+Isolates were firstly classified into 7 [9] and, more recently, 15 genetic lineages [10].
+A re-assortant strain has been described in the last 2010 South African outbreak.
+Host range includes:

 • Cattle, sheep, goats, camels